someengineering/resoto.com/versioned_docs/version-3.X/how-to-guides/security/logging/find-aws-kms-master-key-rotation-not-enabled.md

 ---
-sidebar_label: Find EC2 Instances with Public IP
+sidebar_label: Find AWS KMS rotation for customer created master keys not enabled
 ---

-# How to Find AWS EC2 Instances with Public IP
+# How to Find AWS KMS rotation for customer created master keys not enabled

 ```mdx-code-block
 import IconExternalLink from '@theme/Icon/ExternalLink';